CASE FILE // PC-2026-04

 The ROI calculation for phishing-simulation training is straightforward in principle: compare the annual program cost against the modelled reduction in phishing-event cost.
 The published literature on click-rate reduction from KnowBe4 and similar programs is reasonably consistent.
 Hoxhunt 2026, Cofense 2024, and KnowBe4's own annually-published Phishing Industry Benchmarks Report all show 50 to 70 percent reduction in baseline-bulk-phishing click rates over 24 months of continuous program use.
 The reduction against AI-grade spear phishing is materially lower (roughly half), and against AitM attacks (see /by-attack/aitm) is approximately zero because the lure-recognition gap is not the attack's failure mode.

-For a 2,000-employee mid-market organisation paying $45 per user per year for KnowBe4 Platinum, the annual program cost is $90,000.
+For a 500-employee mid-market organisation paying $35.52 per seat per year for KnowBe4 SAT Advanced, the annual program cost is about $17,760.
 Against the modelled $4.20M average mid-market phishing breach cost (see /by-scale/mid-market), even a 5 percent reduction in event-probability-weighted cost pays back the program multiple times over.
 The actual reduction at year 1 is typically smaller (20 to 30 percent click-rate reduction translates to maybe 10 to 15 percent event-cost reduction); at year 2-3 with sustained program the reduction matures to the 50 to 70 percent click-rate range with 25 to 40 percent event-cost reduction.
 The math favours sustained program investment.

 Exhibit F